ZetaGo-Aurum/AleoPantest/INSTALL_GUIDE.md

 ## 🎉 Ready to Use!

-Your AloPantest v2.0 installation is complete!
+Your AleoPantest v2.0 installation is complete!

 ```bash
 # Quick test